-While still densely populated with around 20,000 residents, it’s nothing compared to the end of the 19th century when it housed five times that much.
-It’s a real mix here with old-fashioned community-oriented Jordaanese, a vibrant immigrant community and newer families who shuttle their kids to school in a trendy bakfiets (freight bicycle).
+While still densely populated with around 20,000 residents, it’s nothing compared to the end of the 19th century when the Jordaan housed five times that many.
+It’s a real mix here with old-fashioned community-oriented Jordanees residents, a vibrant immigrant community and newer families who shuttle their kids to school in a trendy bakfiets (freight bicycle).

 The Jordaan retains its strong tradition for education, as symbolised by local educator and writer Theo Thijssen.
 There are also plenty of playgrounds for kids and the Marnixbad swimming pool.

 One can join along with the sing-a-longs that still occur in such traditional bars as Café Nol.
 For those who really love it, enjoy September's Jordaan Festival – a full day of Dutch folk music and classics.

 There are many more modern, trendy bars around Noordermarkt and along Westerstraat and Rozengracht.
 The side-streets that run south of Westerstraat have recently developed into a strong culinary district with some of the city’s more highly regarded restaurants.